vivianequeiroz/fin-api/README.md

 - [x] It must be possible to make a bank deposit
 - [x] It must be possible to make a bank withdrawal
 - [x] It must be possible to search for a customer bank statement by date
-- [ ] It must be possible to update customer account data
+- [x] It must be possible to update customer account data
-- [ ] It must be possible to get customer account data
+- [X] It must be possible to get customer account data
-- [ ] It must be possible to dele an account
+- [ ] It must be possible to delete an account

 ## Business Rules
 - [x] It must not be possible to register an account with an existing CPF (an ID for brazilians like SIN or SSN number)